warning Coming soon – PHH Mortgage is changing its name! right arrow

 The credit report must indicate the dates that accounts were last updated, as well as provide all pertinent information including creditor’s name, opening date, high credit, current status, required payment, unpaid balance and payment history.
 All inquiries for the previous 90 days must be indicated on the credit report.

-If a credit report indicates that a creditor has made an inquiry into the borrower’s credit in the past 120 days, the Seller must determine if such credit was granted and if so, must consider the additional debt in qualifying the borrower.
+If a credit report indicates that a creditor has made an inquiry into the borrower’s credit in the past 120 days, the Client must determine if such credit was granted and if so, must consider the additional debt in qualifying the borrower.

 For underwriting requirements, refer to the following Agency references.